untilhamza/Real-time-transcription-with-Google-speech-to-text-API/README.md

 - Node.js (tested with version 12.x)
 - React (tested with version 16.x)
-- Google Cloud Platform Credentials with Speech-to-text api permissions
+- Google Cloud Platform Service Account Key with Speech-to-text api permissions

-  > Follow this [tutorial](https://console.cloud.google.com/projectselector2/speech/overview?tutorial=speech-to-text__speech-to-text-nodejs&supportedpurview=project) to create credentials and learn how to use the google-speech-to-text API
+  > Follow this [tutorial](https://console.cloud.google.com/projectselector2/speech/overview?tutorial=speech-to-text__speech-to-text-nodejs&supportedpurview=project) to create credentials and learn how to use the Google-Speech-To-Text API

 ## Setup